Under attack? Every time my husband and I send out a newsletter we can cut the tension in the room with a knife but is that even worthy of mentioning?

 This message is about radical men and women who are arriving on the scene.
 These folks won’t even blink in the face of hatred, rejection, Cancer, fear, demons, and death.
 They’ve been training for this season their whole lives.
-They’re tired of their voices being duct taped.
-They are tired of being politically correct.
-They are tired in general of being lied to.
+They’re tired of their voices being drowned out.
+They are tired in general.

 Have you ever said something that caused pain that you regretted saying?
 Paul says the opposite.
 He says he is glad it caused pain.
 Let’s look at that.

 I opened up to a passage from 2nd Corinthians 7, where Paul begins by saying in verse 8 “if I caused you pain by my letter, I do not regret it.
 Even if I did regret it before — for I do see that that letter did distress you, though only for a short time — now I rejoice not because you were pained, but because the pain led you to turn back to God.”

 These men back then and women would go out and preach knowing that the crowds would get in fights–riots even.
 The police and guards would show up and beat them with rods, stripe their backs and stone them to death.
 Paul saw the 3rd heaven after they stoned him to death.
 This didn’t stop him from preaching.
 Stephen died by stoning while teaching the truth to the people.
 They placed their fingers in their ears to try and drown out the truth.
 This violence was not happening over a man named Obama or Trump.
 No, this was over King Yeshua.
 He and His disciples exposed their crooked leadership, turned over their money tables, and spoke parables where the corrupt leaders were the main characters.